-Information about applications and registered trademarks.
+Information about applications and

-59. (1) Subject to such restrictions as the Minister may by regulations impose after publication of the registration of a trademark, the Comptroller shall on request provide a person with such information and permit him to inspect such documents relating to the registered trademark, as may be specified in the request.
+- The Comptroller may require the use of such forms as he may direct for any purpose relating to the registration of a trademark or any other proceeding before him under this Act. - 59.
+(1) Subject to such restrictions as the Minister may by regulations impose after publication of the registration of a trademark, the Comptroller shall on request provide a person with such information and permit him to inspect such documents relating to the registered trademark, as may be specified in the request.